vileider/year-4/daily_log_allinone.md

 I solve the issues related to design.
 I reviewed couple PR's.
 I had a couple meeting with team member helping the understand codig issues.
 ### 15.11.2024
+After a standup, I organized two pair programming session to create interfaces and create a class that will combine Generating world component in aloose copuling way.
+### 18.11.2024
+After a standup, I polished my ticket and sent to review.